Home Resources Bowstring Bowstring Eye: Types, Placement & Performance

 Limb Flexibility

-The closer the eye is to the very tip of the limb, the more the limb can flex during the draw.
-Greater flex allows the limb to store more energy, which translates to a faster, more powerful shot.
+The closer the eye sits to the very tip of the limb, the more the limb can flex during the draw.
+Greater flex allows more energy storage, which produces a faster, more powerful shot.

 Draw Length and String Length